Project Gamma Card Game Rules Document

 Channel System

-All cards in hand can be channeled into the channel zone at ∞ speed any time you are the active player as a universal action.
+All cards in hand can be channeled face up into the channel zone at ∞ speed any time you are the active player as a universal action.
 Channeling cards is primarily for increasing your source devotion to fulfill source requirements, and getting rid of cards you don’t want to replace them with new ones at the end of the round.

 • During the draw phase, your channeled cards will be recycled